Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: Concluding remarks

 \section{Concluding remarks}

-Promoting the classification of the topology of Fermi seas by considering the orbifolds ${\Rb}^{d}/\Gamma$, where $\Gamma$ is the crystallography group of symmetry in $d$-dimensional momentum space, supported by a flatness condition, yields a listing that satisfies several consistency conditions and may be considered as an ordering principle for further research on this topic.
+Supported by a flatness condition, the classification of the topology of Fermi seas by taking into account the orbifolds ${\Rb}^{d}/\Gamma$, where $\Gamma$ is the crystallography group of symmetry in $d$-dimensional momentum space, results in a listing that satisfies multiple consistency conditions and could be used as an ordering principle for future research on this subject.

-In $d=2$, the listing of possible topologies of the Fermi seas and the geometry of their boundaries may be obtained by a straightforward enumeration of all the possible conical and reflection singularities on surfaces with positive curvature (of genus $g=2,1$, that is, the 2-sphere and the disk) by imposing the flatness of the resulting orbifold.
+By imposing the flatness of the resulting orbifold, a simple enumeration of all the possible conical and reflection singularities on surfaces with positive curvature (of genus $g=2,1$, that is, the 2-sphere and the disk) can yield a list of potential topologies of the Fermi seas and the geometry of their boundaries in $d=2$.

 \NP{{\it Nucl.
 Phys.\ }} \PRL{{\it Phys.
 Rev. Lett.\ }} \PL{{\it Phys.
 Lett.\ }} \PR{{\it Phys.
 Rev.\ }} \IJMP{{\it Int.
 J. Mod.
 Phys.\ }} \MPL{{\it Mod.
 Phys.
 Lett.\ }}